Quick Start AAC Slurm Cluster User Guide

 This will pull the docker image, start an interactive session with current work directory set to /workdir and start a bash shell.

-- Release cache space used by docker images, run:
+- Release cache space used by Docker images:

-NOTE: Podman is configured to cache Docker images on local storage on the Compute Node.
-Cached images will be removed periodically to free up disk space
+Note: Podman caches Docker images on local storage on the compute node.
+Cached images are removed periodically to free disk space.

 From SSH session on Compute Node,

-to exit the interactive session with docker to the Compute Node shell prompt
+Type exit to leave the interactive session and return to the compute node shell prompt.

 podman login docker.io